 One of the most significant performance styles of 20th century theatre was epic theatre, initially conceived by Erwin Piscator and Bertolt Brecht in 1920s Berlin, and later developed further by Brecht over the next three decades.
 While thankfully epic theatre is easier for students to grasp than many other non-realistic theatre forms, unfortunately there is very little we can show our students on film about it.

-I recently re-watched Dogville, directed by Lars von Trier, starring Nicole Kidman, Lauren Bacall and Anthony Hopkins.
+I recently re-watched Dogville, directed by Lars von Trier, starring Nicole Kidman, Lauren Bacall and John Hurt.
 This 2003 film about a woman on the run from the mob taking refuge in a small Colorado town, is important for students of theatre as it is clearly inspired by Brecht’s epic theatre.
 In fact, von Trier lists the ballad Pirate Jenny (Seeräuber-Jenny) from Brecht’s The Threepenny Opera, with music composed by Kurt Weill and lyrics by Bertolt Brecht, as one of the main inspirations for this film.

 If your students watch part of all of Dogville, then they will better understand some of the conventions of epic theatre for the stage, as employed in the film.
 This can further generate classroom discussion and debate, followed by students themselves including some of these conventions in their own classroom performances.
 When my Year 12 Drama students study epic theatre in a matter of weeks time at the start of the school year, we will be watching excerpts from Dogville.
 The visual learners in the room will lap it up.